FlyTheThings/raspberrypilot/flight/python/uavLink/README.txt

 	streamserver
 	uavobject

+TODO:
+	handling of multi-instance objects is unimplemented/untested, most of the hooks are there no support for meta-obejcts (they mainly effect telemetry), only downside is they can't be saved

 uavlinkprotocol -
 contains the byte stream parser, the crc, and methods to send packets of all types, two callbacks may be registered, one to send data, one on receiving a packet